 ORDER:GO HERETO ORDER.Price: $18 (price includes Incline ride, up and back down).
 You will not receive a ticket: just give your name to our Ghost Guide at the time of the tour.

-IMPORTANT: The tour goes rain or shine; sorry: all sales are final and are non-refundable.
+IMPORTANT: The tour goes rain or shine; all sales are final and non-refundable.
 About our tour: gohere.

 Welcome to "The Walk of the Doomed" -- Haunted Pittsburgh's Incline Ghost Tour!
-This is Pittsburgh's campfire -- gather around while we regale you with the region's greatest ghost stories, in one of the city's most haunted neighborhoods.
+This is Pittsburgh's campfire where we gather to regale you with the region's greatest ghost stories--in one of the city's most haunted neighborhoods.
 The Incline Ghost Tour launches outside the lower end of the very haunted Monongahela Incline (the Incline is a short walk from downtown across the Smithfield Street Bridge, turn right onto Carson Street -- ya can't miss it!).
 From there, we'll lead you to the top of Mount Washington, 369 feet above the city, at a grade of 35 degrees, 35 minutes, on the iconic Monongahela Incline.
 An acclaimed architectural historian said it best: "The ride up is thrilling, the ride down terrifying; one is obliged to try both."Franklin Toker, Pittsburgh, A New Portrait (2009).*

 *The Incline:The Incline is operated by the Port Authority of Allegheny County and we have no control over delays associated with it.
 At the end of the tour, guests are entitled to ride down the Incline without paying, but they must do so within three hours of the time they came up or they might be charged an additional fee by the Port Authority.
 Once in a while, the Incline is down for repairs and the tour proceeds to Mount Washington on shuttle buses.